hosnimed/keycloak-multi-modules-spring-security/README.md

-# Keycloak Spring Security Multi Module Demo
+# Keycloak Spring Security Multi Modules Demo

 Demonstrates how to use the Keycloak Spring Security adapter, including: